JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 This can be largely addressed by a unifying software that is accessible, performant, reproducible, reliable and extensible, and we therefore propose TransitionsInTimeseries.jl.
-We believe this is a major step towards establishing a software as standard, widely used by academics working on transitions in time series.
+We believe this is a major step towards establishing a software as standard, widely used by academics working on transitions in timeseries.

 # TransitionsInTimeseries.jl